We’re the leading industry association created to support individuals and organizations by promoting the use of independent social compliance audits.

 The Registered Auditor (RA) level was established as an interim level, when is that being phased out?

 The RA level commenced the phased period 1 January 2022.
-All auditors at the RA level are completing their examination process.
-From 1 October 2023, there will be no RA level auditors.
+All auditors at the RA level were required to complete their examination process.
+From 1 October 2023, there are no RA level auditors.

 Can internal auditors enroll in APSCA?